 In this exceptionally polarized moment just two weeks ahead of the election, it is crucial to stand up to bigoted goons and far right provocateurs who want to harass and intimidate us.
 They can not be allowed an inch of space to enact their fantasies of authoritarian terror.

-Alex Schmaus is a member of United Educators of San Francisco, the Tempest Collective, and the Democratic Socialists of America.
+Alex Schmaus is a special education instructional aide and a member of United Educators of San Francisco, San Francisco Movement of Rank and File Educators, and the Tempest Collective.